How do I compare Sky TV deals for new customers?

 Installation requires a satellite dish

-Many Sky TV deals come with TV on demand content, such as box sets of old and new television shows.
+Many Sky TV deals come with TV on demand content, such as Sky Box Sets.
 To watch this content you need Sky broadband.
 You won’t need to choose fibre broadband – the basic up to 17Mbps packages will do, even for streaming HD content.

 You can take Sky Multiscreen if you have a big household

 Does your family frequently get into rows over the remote?
 In that case it may be worth taking Sky Multiscreen.
-Sky Multiscreen gives you multiple Sky set-top boxes so you can watch different shows at the same on different televisions.
-These can go in any room of the house, from the kid’s bedrooms to the attic.
+Sky Multiscreen provides you with additional Sky Q mini boxes so you can watch different shows at the same on different TVs around the house.
+With Sky Q you will automatically receive one Sky Q mini box to use in a second room when you sign up to Sky Multiscreen.

 How do I switch?